dhellmann/pymotw-3/source/sys/imports.rst

 ===========

-The search path for modules is managed as a Python list saved in :data:`sys.path`.
+The search path for modules is managed as a Python list saved in ``sys.path``.
 The default contents of the path include the directory of the script used to start the application and the current working directory.